williamsca/bargaining-upzone/README.md

 # TODO
 - Power calculations?
-- Import Loudoun value of in-kind proffer data, look at trends and compare to cash proffers
+- Import Loudoun value of in-kind proffer data, look at trends and compare to cash proffers (See 'Proffer Fund' or 'PUBLIC FACILITIES FUND' [here](https://www.loudoun.gov/1474/Budget-Archives))
 - Literature review.
 Connect PRA16 to other policies to buttress part one results.
 See [Bethany Berger (2009)](https://proxy1.library.virginia.edu/login?url=https://heinonline.org/HOL/P?h=hein.journals/flr78&i=1287) on Measure 37, an Oregon initiative that called for compensation for land regulations (Fischel 2005, 6.14-15)
 - Figure out how 'Applied.Date' can different from the date the rezoning request was recieved for PWC, Loudoun (e.g., see PWC Case.Number == REZ2017-00024 and read the Description)
 - Parse 'Description' for PWC and Loudoun to get zoning codes.
 (For PWC, Type == "Rezoning - Mixed Use" does not always include housing.)
 See TODO in 'databuild-princewilliam.R'